MixLLM: LLM Quantization with Global Mixed-precision between Output-features and Highly-efficient System Design: Evaluation

 \subsection{Downstream Tasks Evaluation}

-Tab.\ref{tab:zero-shot} shows the accuracy of the downstream tasks on three popular LLMs.
-The result shows that: \begin{itemize}[leftmargin=*,topsep=0pt] \item \SYS{} W4.4A8 outperforms all the 4-bit weight quantizations, with only 10\% more weight consumption.
-For example, for the MMLU-Pro task, the average metric of \SYS{} W4.4A8 is improved by 1.69, 6.93, and 0.93 over QoQ, QuaRot W4A4, and QuaRot W4A8, respectively. \item \SYS{} W8A8 is nearly lossless, showing higher accuracy than SmoothQuant.
-This comes from the group-wise quantized activation of \SYS{}. \end{itemize}
+\cb{ We first evaluate GSM8K~\cite{cobbe2021gsm8k} on Qwen2.5 7B model, to validate the quantization efficacy on long-reasoning tasks.
+Using \SYS{} W4.4A8 quantization, the \texttt{strict-match} metric only drops from 0.8 (the float16 model) to 0.792, only a 0.008 drop.
+Besides this, we evaluate a large number of the downstream tasks on three popular LLMs, shown in Tab.\ref{tab:zero-shot}. } The result shows that: \textbf{1)} \SYS{} W4.4A8 outperforms all the 4-bit weight quantizations, with only 10\% more bit-width.
+For example, for the MMLU-Pro task, the average metric of \SYS{} W4.4A8 is improved by 1.69, 6.93, and 0.93 over QServe, QuaRot W4A4, and QuaRot W4A8, respectively. \textbf{2)} \SYS{} W8A8 is nearly lossless, showing higher accuracy than SmoothQuant.
+This comes from the group-wise quantized activation of \SYS{}.